lonalore/gwentdb/README.md

 WordPress plugin - Display tooltips for Gwent Cards.
 This plugin uses the REST API provided by **gwentdb.hu** website.

 > Attention!
-The API provided by gwentdb.hu is a private API!
-Please contact the Administrator of **gwentdb.hu** first.
+The API provided by **gwentdb.hu** is a private API!
+Please contact the Administrator first.

+> Attention! **gwentdb.hu** website is under active development!

 ## Installing and configuring